Students are following in a long tradition of scholarship and care when they join QES…….

 In 1919 Queen Elizabeth Grammar School gave up its independent status after the local education authority agreed with their counterparts in Lancashire and the West Riding of Yorkshire that Queen Elizabeth should provide the grammar school needs of the whole local area.
 The school was now increasingly obliged to provide welfare for its students including school meals and medical examinations.
 Another positive development was the admission of girls from 1905 and by 1930 there were a total of 142 pupils with about equal numbers of males and females, 54 boarders and 88 day pupils.
 This diversity was also reflected amongst the staff with six women and two men employed in 1921.

 The two World Wars also had a significant impact on the school.
-Elsewhere on this website you will find details of the ten former students that fought and died in the First World War together with the dedication of newly-commissioned benches to their memory in November 2014.
+Eleven former students fought and died in the First World War.
+Benches dedicated to their memory were commissioned in November 2014.
 The Second World War brought 137 evacuee girls and eight teachers from South Shields with only a day’s notice.
 An analysis from 1944 shows that the pupils included 60 from the Kirkby Lonsdale locality, 50 from Sedbergh, 50 from the Bentham and Ingleton areas of Yorkshire, 56 boarders from a wide variety of counties, and the last eleven South Shields evacuees.

 After two major post-war building programmes QES became a non-selective comprehensive school in 1978, although it continued to take boarders until the late 1980s.
 Springfield House, where they had been accommodated, was fully redeveloped in 1997 as a dedicated Sixth Form area.
 Additional 21st century expansions have allowed the school to increase total student numbers from 600 in the 1990s to over 1,400 today and include the John Howard Building (2002), Meadow Room (2013), Lawrence Hargrave Technology Building (2017), and Lunesdale Sports Hall (2018).In 2010, QES became the first secondary school in the county to convert to Academy status and continues to be a member of the collaborative South Lakes Federation of Schools.
 In September 2017, QES became part of the Lunesdale Learning Trust together with a brand new school–QEStudio–which shares the same site and has its own specialist facilities.
 This exciting new concept offers professional and technical qualifications for 14-19 year olds in order to support the needs our local rural community.